 I won’t be explaining HOW to mine, but I’ll explain how to calculate costs.
-Whether this is doable for you mostly comes down to how cheap you can get electricity for.
+Whether this is doable for you mostly comes down to how cheap you can get electricity.
 These calculations completely disregard other costs like cooling and renting space.

 Income (in bitcoin)